Freezing participants

 - Access Requirements:

-- The Subnet Operator must have the necessary permissions to update the participant's status on the Commit Chain.
+- The Subnet Operator must have the necessary permissions to update the participant's status on the Subnet Hub.

 - Access to the governance smart contracts for managing participant states.